About Curt Sheller

 Curt Sheller Publications was created by

 I began playing guitar at age 9.
 I always say that a valuable trait is to be persistent and never give up.
 "Stick with anything long enough, and you tend to get good at it.
-Hook up with the right teacher and mentors and get good at it.";
+Hook up with the right teacher and mentors and get really good at it.";

 A serious student of jazz guitar since 1978, I have been researching jazz and contemporary guitar, studying with the amazing and talented Chuck Anderson for over 30 years.
 My studies included arranging, private teaching, 20th-century harmony, and performing and working successfully with other musicians.
 Some years back, I started bringing a ukulele to the lessons, since I'd become, by then, totally turned on by the 'ukulele, and tuned-in to all its possibilities.